 You may have spent quite a lot of time buying your baby's crib and the lovely bedding to go inside.
 But what about choosing the the best crib mattress?
 Babies aren't generally that picky when it comes to sleeping spaces, so you don't need to worry much about buying a crib mattress that is comfy enough.
 Safety, though, is a big issue with crib mattresses, so read on for advice on how to choose the best crib mattress for your little one.

 This advice applies... whether you're looking for a traditional crib-size mattress, or a smaller mattress for a bassinet, cradle, or play yard.
-It must be a mattress designed for babies to sleep on, for that type of sleep space.
+The best crib mattress is one that is designed for babies to sleep on, for that type of sleep space.
 Even if another mattress type or other cushy, pillowy product can fit inside the crib or cradle, you shouldn't use it if it isn't designed for baby.
 This includes regular pillows and memory foam toppers cut to fit a crib.
 Don't improvise when it comes to baby's sleep safety.

 Size Is Important

 Most cribs and mattresses sold in the U.S. are a fairly standard size because the minimum and maximum sizes are federally mandated.
 That means you can buy a crib of almost any brand and then buy a crib mattress of a different brand, and they will most likely work together well.
-However, some cribs may be an unusual shape, or because there's a little bit of size difference allowed by the federal standards.
+However, some cribs may be an unusual shape, and a little bit of size difference is allowed by the federal standards.

 Crib mattresses sold in the U.S. must be a minimum of 27-1/4 inches by 51-5/8 inches, and they cannot be more than 6 inches thick.
 The interior space in a crib is traditionally 28 inches by 52-3/8 inches, but the federal crib safety standards allow some deviation to larger or smaller dimensions.